 EUROMOD Notes: The birth order of children is established taking into account only siblings present in the household.
 The benefit awarded for children aged between 2 and 3 and disabled is not simulated due to lack of information about the children's disability status.
 The benefit is simulated for all 12 months of the income reference period in the case of children aged 0 and it is not simulated for children turning 2 during the income reference period.
 There is no information in the micro data relating to the activity status of the mother during the 12 months preceding birth.
 Instead, the condition relating to the contribution history of the parent is approximated by taking into account the duration of the entire work history, i.e. parents (mothers) who have worked for at least 12 months during their life are considered eligible.
 The increase in the amount of benefit for twins, triplets, etc. is not simulated.
-Parents of 1 year olds eligible for the benefit are considered entitled (i.e. they have not exhausted their entitlement during the child's first year).
-However, for benefits received on account of children aged below 1, we apply the higher level cap.
+Parents of 1 year olds eligible for the benefits received on account of children aged below 1, we apply the higher level cap.
 The lower level cap is applied to benefits received on account of children aged between 1 and 2.
 The benefit is simulated to be 85% of the previous gross average monthly income.
 As this income is not observed in the data, it is imputed based on a wage equation.
 The benefit is allocated to the mother if she is present in the household (i.e. the mother is considered by default to be the claiming parent).

-2.4.4 Child raising incentive (Stimulentul lunar) (bccrw ro)
+2.4.4 Child raising incentive (Stimulentul lunar) (bccrw_ro)

-The unit of analysis consists in head, partner, own dependent children and loose dependent children - (tu_bcc_ro).
+The unit of analysis consists in head, partner, own dependent children and loose dependent children - (tu_bcc_ro) .
 The dependent child is defined as a child under the age of 2.